 I wondered if I could find a practical way for us to stay in contact.
 But considering the remoteness of his village, I realized I needed to say farewell.
 “Hassan, I really did appreciate your company and your family’s hospitality.
 I’m delighted to have had the opportunity to talk with you about your present life, here in the village.
 I hope you will find opportunities that bring you satisfaction and a decent income.
 We must head back to Gilgit before darkness.
 Thanks for everything.
 Bye.”

 We boarded the open-top jeeps and bundled up against the chill that had descended on the valley as soon as the sun disappeared behind the peaks, so far above us.
 As we started the drive back to Gilgit, I pulled out my gift and tried to work out what it could be.
-Its roughly spherical shape looked brown, highly polished, felt a little rubbery and had a sweet aroma.
+Its roughly spherical shape looked brown highly polished, felt a little rubbery, and had a sweet aroma.
 I showed it to others and they all scratched their heads without even a suggestion.
-I had not wanted to insult Hassan's mother by asking her to identify it, so the mysterious object continued to challenge several of us over the following few days.
+I had wanted to not insult Hassan's mother by asking her to identify it, so the mysterious object continued to challenge several of us over the following few days.

-Eventually, I decided to ask our guide / translator about it and, thankfully, he immediately knew.
+Eventually, I decided to ask our guide/translator about it and, thankfully, he immediately knew.
 He said I had been given an apple, which had been prepared for long-term storage (left in the rafters of the house for months or years).
 As soon as he said it, I instantly knew the sweet aroma - an over-ripe apple.
 I decided to check it out by cutting a slice.
 The flesh looked a little dried and not too dis-colored.
-I decided to not try a bite, wanting to avoid any possibility of being sick for the rest of the trip.
+I decided not to try a bite, wanting to avoid any possibility of being sick for the rest of the trip.

 Having resolved this mystery, at last, my head could relax, but I also felt very humbled.
 There in a remote farming community, Hassan’s mother had given me an item of preserved food.
 They had little money and any stored food could be essential to their survival in harsh winters.
 She had given me an apple, but what that apple could potentially mean to them at some point in the future staggered me.
 Her gift awed me and filled me with humility.
 For my young maturing mind, on its journey to understanding life and people, I had to stop and take note.
-It may have not been a gift of gold, but in some ways, the comparison felt justified.
+It may not have been a gift of gold, but in some ways, the comparison felt justified.

 Now, I look back on these memories and am still deeply touched by Hassan’s Mother’s gift.
-But unfortunately, the history of the last 40 years causes me to question if I witnessed the seeds of what potentially came to redefine peoples’ understanding of horror and terror.
+But, unfortunately, the history of the last 40 years causes me to question if I witnessed the seeds of what potentially came to redefine peoples’ understanding of horror and terror.
 Twenty two years later, 9/11 happened.

 That night in Gilgit, I slept well, but now such fears about Hassan can haunt my ability to sleep peacefully.
 I believe most human beings would prefer peace over instability and bloodshed.
 But how can we persuade the few who still believe in inequality, retaliation, and vengeance that they are wrong?

 For Monday’s outing, we headed further up toward the Khunjerab Pass.
 We planned to visit an old palace built by a prince who had wanted to control the area below the pass.
 I wondered how Baltistani palaces would compare to the palaces I had visited in Britain while growing up.
 Our jeeps snaked their way along roads, which hung to the valley’s cliff walls.
 To say we experienced a sweaty palms ride would not be an exaggeration.
 In places, the road took the form of barely more than a trail running along ledges.
-The only somewhat re-assuring thought came from knowing local trucks carried goods and supplies along the rocky road as well.
+The only somewhat reassuring thought came from knowing local trucks carried goods and supplies along the rocky road as well.
 Meeting any of these trucks caused a short delay while our drivers backed down the road, ignoring the frightened expressions of their tourist passengers as they eyed the huge drop off the road’s edge, which had no barriers.
 We quickly learned to trust our drivers.
 Thankfully, every few hundred yards, slightly wider sections had been built where we could safely pass these trucks.
 We held our breath while the drivers maneuvered to these points.

 At one spot, I relaxed in the second jeep and watched the lead jeep take a hairpin bend in a small gorge.
 The road appeared wide enough for the vehicle, but something about the roadway caught my eye.
 A 10 foot section of the road straddled a void, supported on a single tree branch, jammed into a crack.
 A few seconds later, I held my breath as our jeep crossed over that span.

 After a couple of hours of traveling along this road, we reached a small village where our guide suggested we take a few minutes to stretch.
 It felt wonderful, walking on a solid stretch of ground.
 As we took a short wander, I noticed a group of local men sitting on a wall outside the village store.
 Their appearances struck me as interesting.
-They all had gnarled faces that spoke of many years laboring in the fields under harsh conditions.
+They all had gnarled faces that spoke of many years of laboring in the fields under harsh conditions.
 When they moved, they did so with care and they all moved slowly.
 Several depended on staffs for balance.
 I asked our guide about the men.
 He told me this region had a reputation for its ancient population.
-Apparently, to join one group, participating men had to be over 90 years old and many had passed the 100 year mark.
+Apparently, to join one group, participating men had to be over 90 years old, and many had passed the 100 year mark.
 They looked it and displayed a peace and acceptance, which I have never been able to fully understand, but I know what I witnessed.
-The guide said they met most mornings to talk, provided the weather looked to not be too bad.
+The guide said they met most mornings to talk, provided the weather looked not to be too bad.
 I wondered what they actually considered bad weather.

 From the side of the road, I could look down on an area of rock and mud huts where most of the local farmers lived.
 The crowded dwellings lay in a hollow between open fields and orchards.
 The green from the new year’s growth tinted the gray fields.
 Fruit trees stood out with pink blossoms calling for my attention in comparison to the grey of the surrounding ridges and rock faces.
 I could have missed the huts as their color blended with the ground.
 But their straight lines, similar shaped shadows, and a square opening in their flat roofs caught my eye.
 The openings allowed smoke from cooking fires to escape.